CodePartnersMD/MD301-guide/curriculum/05-deployment/FACILITATOR.md

 ## General comments

 - Plan to move slowly through the deployment process, discussing the steps and giving students time to follow along with each step.
+This workshop should take approximately 60-75 minutes and should be completed in the final hour of lecture.
 - Students will need to add the `server.js`, `.gitignore`, and `.eslintrc.json` files to their project and move the rest of their files into a `public` folder prior to deployment.
 Add these to the course repository prior to lecture so students can follow along.
+- During each break, denoted below with `BREAK`, pause the screen recording and circulate to assist students.
+Make sure everyone is caught up before moving on.
+Utilize the TAs during this time to help with the debugging process.

 ## Lecture

+Prior to the workshop beginning:
+- Ask students to merge their portfolio code to their master branch, no matter the state of their code.
+Although they can push a branch to Heroku with the command `git push heroku branch:master`, once their deployment is connected to the master branch of their repository, the changes will not be reflected on the deployed site until they merge their code to master.
+- Ask students to log in to their Heroku dashboard.

 Preparation for Deployment:
 - From the command line, students should move the `server.js`, `.gitignore`, and `.eslintrc.json` files from the class repository into their portfolio repository.
 - All of the other files for the portfolio should be in a `public` folder.
 Make sure there is not another folder within the `public` folder, but that the `public` folder contains the `index.html` file in its root.

+BREAK

 - Guide students through the process of running `npm init -y` to create a `package.json` file but do not go into a discussion of what this is doing, as this is a topic of lectures 6 and 7.
 - Students should then run `npm i express` to install ExpressJS as a dependency.
 Again, keep this at a high level for now.
 - Verify that these steps were successfully completed by testing locally with `nodemon`.

+BREAK

 - Students should add, commit, and push these changes to their portfolio repository.

 Command Line:
+- `git remote -v`
+  - Reminds students that each repository has a remote named origin
-- heroku create [name]
+- `heroku create [name]`
-  - *Creates an app on heroku.com and a git remote*
+  - Creates an app on Heroku and a git remote
-- heroku git:remote -a [appname]
+- Or, `heroku git:remote -a [appname]`
-  - (for an existing app)
+  - For an existing app created on Heroku
+- `git remote -v`
-- git remote -v
+  - Confirms that the Heroku remote was added

+BREAK

+- Copy URL to address bar in the browser
+  - Confirms deployment
-- git push heroku master
+- `git push heroku master`
+  - Pushes the instance to Heroku
-- git push heroku [branch]:master (for a branch)
+- Or, `git push heroku [branch]:master`
+  - Pushes the instance from a non-master branch to Heroku

+BREAK

 Heroku Dashboard:
 - In the "Deploy" tab, connect to GitHub